What Does it Take to Be an Educational, Guidance, School, or Vocational Counselor?

 - FileMaker Pro

 What education or degrees do I need to become an Educational, Guidance, School, or Vocational Counselor?

 How many years of work experience do I need?

 Below are examples of industries where Educational, Guidance, School, and Vocational Counselors work:

-Those who work as an Educational, Guidance, School, or Vocational Counselor sometimes switch careers to one of these choices:
+Career changers with experience as an Educational, Guidance, School, or Vocational Counselor sometimes find work in one of the following fields:

 - Education Professors

 - Postsecondary Education Administrators

 - Middle School Teachers, Except Special and Career/Technical Education

 - Criminal Justice and Law Enforcement Professors